Method of Verification (MOV) Requests, Explained

 MOV Letter vs. Standard Dispute Letter: Understanding the Difference

 One of the most common mistakes consumers make in credit repair is treating a method of verification letter and a standard dispute letter as interchangeable.
 They are not.
-Conflating the two weakens your legal position and can cost you time you don’t have.
+Confusing the two leads to wasted time, missed deadlines, and a weaker legal position if you eventually need to escalate.

 What a Standard Dispute Letter Does

-A standard dispute letter — filed under FCRA Section 611(a)(1) — initiates an investigation.
+A standard dispute letter — sent under FCRA Section 611(a)(1) — initiates an investigation.
 You’re telling the credit bureau: “I believe this item is inaccurate, incomplete, or unverifiable.
-Please investigate.”
-The bureau then has 30 days (45 days if you provide additional documentation) to reinvestigate and respond.
-This is always your first step in the dispute process.
+Please investigate and correct or remove it.”
+The bureau then has 30 days (45 days if you attach documentation) to complete that investigation and notify you of the result.

 What a Method of Verification Letter Does